hailo-ai/Hailo-Application-Code-Examples/runtime/python/lane_detection/README.md

 ----------------

 - The example was only tested with ``HailoRT v4.18.0``
-- The example expects a HEF which contains the HailoRT Postprocess
 - The postprocessed video will be saved as **output_video.mp4**.

 Disclaimer